lemonsaurus/django-simple-bulma/README.md

       #...
     ]
     ```
-  - Add the `SimpleBulmaFinder` to your `STATICFILES_FINDERS`.
+  - Add `django_simple_bulma.finders.SimpleBulmaFinder` to your `STATICFILES_FINDERS`.
 This normally holds two default handlers that you will probably want to keep, so unless you have any other custom Finders, it should look like this:
     ```python
     STATICFILES_FINDERS = [
       # First add the two default Finders, since this will overwrite the default.